 As climate changes, warm summers will begin earlier and end later followed by shorter and warmer winters.
-Increasing temperatures will generally increase metabolic activity in insects and increased metabolic activity will require more nutrients to fuel metabolism.
-Nutrients accumulated by insects in preparation for diapause at the end of the growing season, and used during diapause, could be affected by increased .
-These changes could affect diapause /or .
+Increasing temperatures will generally increase metabolic activity in insects, including dormant insects, and increased metabolic activity will require more nutrients to fuel metabolism.
+Nutrients accumulated by insects in preparation for diapause at the end of the growing season, and used during diapause, could be affected by increased metabolism due to increased environmental temperatures.
+These changes could potentially affect both survival through diapause and/or post-diapause performance.
 In preparation for diapause, climate change losers could be unable to accumulate or store enough nutrients possibly resulting in an energy deficit at the beginning of diapause.
-During diapause, losers encountering increased temperatures could deplete their reservoir of stored nutrients to meet their increased metabolic demands before diapause ends and not survive the winter.
+During diapause, losers encountering increased temperatures could deplete their reservoirs of stored nutrients to meet their increased metabolic demands before diapause ends and not survive the winter.
 Insects able to accumulate more nutrients during pre-diapause or properly allocate stored resources to support their increased metabolism during diapause could be winners as climate changes.
-Quantifying the metabolic demand for nutrient storage during diapause preparations as a function of diapause length could provide a way to predict climate change winners and losers as growing seasons increase.
+Quantifying the metabolic demand for nutrient storage during diapause preparations as a function of diapause length could provide a way to predict climate change winners and losers as growing seasons increase in duration.
 Ostrinia nubilalis (European corn borer) is a naturally occurring insect pest with sympatric populations that are genetically distinct and express diapause phenology that differs in length.
 These traits make ECB a suitable model to understand the association between diapause timing and nutrient demands.

 European corn borer (ECB) is a phytophagous lepidopteran distributed in most states east of the Rocky Mountains from Canada to the Gulf of Mexico (Beck and Apple 1961, Capinera 2000, Bohnenblust and Tooker 2010).
-European corn borer populations are categorized into strains characterized by voltinism.
+European corn borer populations are categorized into strains characterized by voltinism and pheromone composition.
 Voltinism represents the annual number of generations produced by a population before entering diapause (Dopman et al. 2005).
 Across its distribution, ECB populations separate clinaly with voltinism increasing from univoltine at the northern edge to bivoltine and subsequently multivoltine populations as latitude decreases (Beck and Apple 1961).
 ECB strains are further characterized by the composition of their sex pheromone.
 Sex pheromone biosynthesis in ECB females involves the -oxidation of palmitic acid into (E)-11-tetradecenoyl and (Z)-11-tetradecenoyl precursors which can be reduced into their corresponding fatty alcohols then acylated into a pheromone molecule (Lassance et al. 2010).
-The specific ratio of precursor molecules converted into pheromone differs between two naturally segregating z-chromosome variants (Lassance et al. 2010).
-The autosomal gene responsible for pheromone synthesis has two different alleles.
+The specific ratio of precursor molecules converted into pheromone differs between two naturally segregating z-chromosome genetic variants (Lassance et al. 2010).
+The gene responsible for pheromone synthesis has two different alleles.
 The higher concentration of (Z)-11-tetradecenyl acetate in the Z strain sex pheromone blend is due to the affinity of (Z)-11-tetradecenoyl precursors to the fatty acid reductase enzyme produced from the pgFAR-Z allele (Lassance et al. 2010).
 Alternatively, the high concentration of (E)-11-tetradecenyl acetate characteristic of the E strain is due to the increased affinity of (E)-11-tetradecenoyl precursors to the fatty acid reductase produced from the pgFAR-E allele (Lassance et al. 2010).